GShahDev/product-image-on-brand-page/README.md

 # product-image-on-brand-page
-This is a code to display first available product image from collection list on brand page or any other page
+This code displays the first available product image from the collection list on the brand page or any other page.

+We have created a brand page that lists all the vendor collections, and we wanted to display the first available product image as a featured image.